Uropterygius inornatus

 Uropterygius inornatus is a moray eel found in the western Indian Ocean and in the Pacific Ocean to Hawaii.
 It is commonly known as the drab snake moray or black snake moray.
 It is faded tan in colour.
+First described by W.A.
+Gosline in 1958, this eel typically resides in tropical marine environments and is reef-associated, often found in shallow lagoons or seaward reefs at depths of 8 to 18 meters.